The Marmot with the CollarDiary of a Philosopher

-Useless!
+To no avail!
 He will never let himself be approached.
 This collar savours of Man – evidently.

-The sun was already high over the horizon when I arrived at the Badger’s sett.
+The Sun was already high over the horizon when I arrived at the Badger’s sett.
 I approached softly, with a little speech all ready, to calm his fear.
 I did not wish to betray my presence until I was at the very entrance of his sett and I had him prisoner there.
-I ran the risk of being badly received, Badgers are arrogant and have a brutal temper; but there is absolutely no disgrace in suffering for science.
+I ran the risk of being badly received, Badgers are arrogant and have a brutal temper; but there is absolutely no disgrace in suffering for Science.
 Accordingly, I approached without noise; then, revealing myself suddenly, I said to him, ‘My friend’… I had not completed the word before I was tumbling three or four times head over heels, while the Badger fled as fast he could.
 He passed over my body.

 M.01.06.03.03 / M.027